kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ## Failing to properly start cluster
 This issue is similar to a
 [failure while building the node image](#failure-to-build-node-image).
-If the cluster creation process was successul but you are unable to see any Kubernetes resources running, for example:
+If the cluster creation process was successful but you are unable to see any Kubernetes resources running, for example:

 ```